LifeScopeLabs/lifescopelabs.github.io/md/lifescope-dev.md

 # LIFESCOPE Developer Setup

-How to devlop node repositories.
+How to develop LI repositories.

 We suggest using [Glitch](https://glitch.com).